-

 Thuringia was established in 1920 as a state of the Weimar Republic from a merger of the Ernestine duchies, except for Saxe-Coburg, but can trace its origins to the Frankish Duchy of Thuringia established around 631 AD by King Dagobert I. After World War II, Thuringia came under the Soviet occupation zone in Allied-occupied Germany, and its borders altered to become contiguous.
 Thuringia became part of the German Democratic Republic in 1949, but was dissolved in 1952 during administrative reforms, and its territory divided into the districts of Erfurt, Suhl and Gera.
 Thuringia was re-established in 1990 following German reunification, with slightly different borders, and became one of the Federal Republic of Germany's new states.

-neighbours: Brunswick Government Region, Saxony-Anhalt, Leipzig Government Region, Lower Franconia, Kassel Government Region, Chemnitz Government Region, Upper Franconia
+Neighbours: Brunswick Government Region, Saxony-Anhalt, Leipzig Government Region, Lower Franconia, Kassel Government Region, Chemnitz Government Region, Upper Franconia

-Suggested citation: Michal Páleník: EU regions - Thuringia - DEG0, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DEG0
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Thuringia – DEG0, IZ Bratislava, retrieved from: https://www.iz.sk/PDEG0, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164